-A beginners guide to flow monitoring
+A beginners guide to waste water flow monitoring

-Flow monitoring needn’t be complex!
+Waste water flow monitoring needn’t be complex!
 After all, the objective of monitoring flow rates is simply to measure the volumetric or mass flow rate of water, sewage or trade effluent.
 Here at Detectronic we have decades of experience delivering a wide variety of flow monitoring projects for various customers.
 We’re here to help and advise at every stage.

 What are your objectives?

-The first step in efficient and effective flow monitoring is to have a clear objective of what you want to achieve.
+The first step in efficient and effective waste water flow monitoring is to have a clear objective of what you want to achieve.
 What information do you actually need?
 Are you trying to establish dry weather flow patterns?
 Do you need to measure discharge for billing purposes?
 Is infiltration and leakage an issue?

 What environment are we working in?